EYCI-Tech-Club/EYCITechClubSite/README.md

-# EYCITechClubSite
+# Hello
-A website for the EYCI Tech Club
+This is a website for the EYCI Tech Club